Design has the power to improve people’s lives and to help create enterprises that drive prosperity and make better use of limited resources.

 How can we ensure the future of the design industry, if we don’t understand the full range of critical factors that underpin its current success?

-To try to get as accurate and inclusive a picture as possible, the Design Values project looked at how UK design industry can reach its full potential though mapping the expectations, values and skills of the designer.
+Design Values looked at how the UK design industry can reach its full potential though the lens of the expectations, values and skills of the designers themselves.

 The Design & Design Values report, produced with the support of the Innovate UK Creative KTN, explores the project findings, and highlights the tension between design and values, and raises many questions around what design needs to remain effective in the future.